diku-dk/futhark/docs/language-reference.rst

 Write each index of the ``indexes`` array in the ``a`` array to each value of the ``values`` array.
 If an index is -1, ignore it and its associated value.
-Return the modified array.
-Requires that ``a`` is unique.
+Return the modified array.  ``write`` does its work in-place and requires that ``a`` is unique.
+(If you need to write to a non-unique array, you must first copy it.)
 It is an error if there are duplicate indexes.

 Tuple Shimming
 --------------